 And like many great rhythmic forces in music, it came from the Magic City.

-Don’t get it twisted, hip hop was invented in NYC.
-South Bronx to be exact.
-And a great majority of its early listeners got around on busses and subways.
-While they surely banged their tunes through big speakers at night clubs, in rec rooms, and at block parties, Miami was the first market where booming hip hop through car stereos became a significant aspect of the culture.
+Sure, hip hop was invented in the New York City’s South Bronx; and a great majority of its early listeners got around on foot, bus, and subways.
+While they surely banged their tunes through big speakers at night clubs, in rec rooms, and at block parties, Miami was the first market where car stereos became a significant aspect of hip hop culture.

 And that’s why it’s no surprise that pop-charting duo L’Trimm and their crucial conquest of the charts in “Cars With The Boom” is critically considered one of the greatest of all time.